-- Trace View On: Displays the turned-off trace back on the chart. - Trace View Off: Hides the active trace. - 4 Repeat the steps 2-3 to set more traces as needed. - 5 To clear all the traces displayed on the chart, tap any Trace you want to choose and tap Trace Clear All.
+- Trace View On: Displays the turned-off trace back on the chart. - Trace View Off: Hides the active trace. - 4 Repeat the steps 2-3 to set more traces as needed. - 5 To clear all the traces displayed on the chart: - a Tap any Trace you want to choose. - b Tap Trace Clear All.
 Then all the existing traces disappear and the default trace T1 is displayed with measurements.